cpfaff/rbefdata/README.md

 [![Travis build status](https://travis-ci.org/cpfaff/rbefdata.svg?branch=master)](https://travis-ci.org/cpfaff/rbefdata)[![Coverage status](https://codecov.io/gh/cpfaff/rbefdata/branch/master/graph/badge.svg)](https://codecov.io/github/cpfaff/rbefdata?branch=master)

-The companion R package for the collaborative data management platform [BEFdata](https://github.com/cpfaff/befdata).
-The package provides you with easy access to your data and the associated meta to help you pull your collected and curated datasets into your analysis workflow.
+The companion R package for the collaborative web-based data management software [BEFdata](https://github.com/cpfaff/befdata).
+The package provides you with easy access to your data and the associated metadata.
+Besides that it to helps you to pull your datasets from the server into your analysis workflow it allows to upload derived results including the analysis script itself to help you document your work in a reproducible fashion.

+Further more the package implements scientometric metrics providing valuable information about your data (e.g. usage, networking) and the project itself.
+This allows you to better understand the project, its dynamics and the progress over time to help identify potential opportunities for future collaborations and much more.

 ### Install